 Libvirt Storage Pool

-To give libvirt a place to install virtual machines we will have to assign libvirt a storage pool.
+To give Libvirt a place to install virtual machines we will have to assign libvirt a storage pool.

-First you will want a disk partition to save all the virtual machines at.
-To check the current available partitions use the following command.
+First you will have to create a disk partition to save all the virtual machines on.
+To check the current available partitions use the following command: fdisk –l

 Look for available unused disk space and the name of the disk.